-Aida is in her last year of high school.
-She has good grades and she is planning to go to college.
-She wants to pursue a career in science and is thinking about a medical field.
-However, there is a catch.
-Aida is also good at acting.
-Her performance in a school play has caught the attention of the theatre director at a famous performing arts college.
+Aida is a bright student in her last year of high school.
+She wants to pursue a major in science and get a useful career in the medical field.
+However, there is a catch: Aida is also a talented actress.
+And her performance in a school play catches the attention of a professor at a famous performing arts college.
 When he invites her to audition for a spot at the school, Aida’s friends and relatives are excited about the opportunity.
 Everyone has advice for her, but Aida must make her own decision about her future.